 We do not use your data to make automated decisions.

 You may also ask us to stop or restrict our processing of your personal data or to transfer your personal information to a third party in certain circumstances.

 You can contact the credit reference agencies in the UK to obtain information held by them about you.
-They may charge a small fee for dealing with your request.
 Contact details are:

 Please contact our Data Protection Officer if you wish to exercise any of your rights, using email@example.com; by phone on 0131 603 5777 or by post at Secure Recoveries Ltd PO Box 450 Snodland ME6 9HW.

 The Website only uses ‘laravel_session’, which is strictly necessary to provide a secure sign in functionality.
 This cookie expires within 2 hours of inactivity.

 What if I have a complaint?

 If you are unhappy about how your personal data has been used please contact our Data Protection Officer, Adam Neal.
 A full copy of our complaints policy can be found here.

 You may also complain to the Information Commissioner’s Office (https://ico.org.uk/concerns/ or by post at Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF), which regulates the processing of personal data.